friemen/emacsd/README.md

 1. In case you have an existing configuration you don't want to loose make a backup of your `~/.emacs` and `~/.emacs.d`.
 2. Remove `~/.emacs.d`.
-3. Clone this repo using `git clone https://github.com/friemen/emacsd.git ~/.emacs.d`.
+3. Clone this repo using `git clone https://github.com/friemen/emacsd.git` to some place.
+4. Create a softlink `ln -s ~/place/of/cloned/emacsd ~/.emacs.d`
-4. Start Emacs, get something to drink.
+5. Start Emacs, get something to drink.
-5. Restart Emacs.
+6. Restart Emacs.

 ## Clojure hint